Thomas Butler (soldier): Hairstyle controversy

 On April 30, 1801, a General Order issued by Brigadier General James Wilkinson, Commanding General of the Army, abolished the queue as an acceptable military hairstyle, breaking the custom of a century.
 Butler applied for and was granted an exemption from the order.

 Within two years, however, the exemption was mysteriously revoked and Butler stood before a court martial, which recommended a reprimand.
 Butler was promoted to colonel of the 2nd Infantry Regiment on November 1, 1802 and was assigned to New Orleans, and was again ordered to cut his hair.
 He again refused and was again before a court martial.
 He was found guilty of mutinous conduct, with a recommendation of a year's suspension.
 Within days of the verdict, Butler was ill with yellow fever.

 On January 30, 1805 a petition was presented to the United States Senate signed by "sundry citizens and officers of the Militia of the State of Tennessee" asking that Colonel Butler be exonerated for failing to crop his hair, terming it "an illegal and arbitrary mandate".
 The petition referred to Butler as a "worthy, aged and respectable officer" and was signed by 73 individuals, mostly military officers, lawyers and merchants.
 The first signer of the petition was the commander of the Tennessee Militia, Major General Andrew Jackson.
 In August 1805, at a dinner at a Nashville tavern in honor of Aaron Burr, Jackson toasted to Butler, a "solddier, and citizen of honest worth.
 May the neroed arm of the executive, rescue this man from his present persecution."

 Death and descendants

+Butler married Sarah Jane Semple, a daughter of Robert Semple and Lydia Steele of Pittsburgh, Pennsylvania.
+Her brother Steele Semple was a lawyer.
 Butler's wife, born Sarah Jane Semple, died near Nashville in March 1805.
 Butler died of yellow fever on 7 September 1805, at Ormond Plantation, owned by his nephew, in St. Charles Parish, Territory of Orleans (today's Louisiana).
 This was said to be the farm of Richard Butler, eight leagues above the city.
 He was survived by three sons and a daughter.